 Fifteen-Year-Old Tackles Slavery is a video from ABC News:

 What Is Modern Slavery?
 Investigating Human Trafficking is from The New York Times Learning Network.

 Trafficked: Sex slaves seduced and sold is a multimedia report from The BBC.

 A tipping point in the fight against slavery? is from The BBC.

 “How Many Slaves Work for You?” is from The NY Times.

-Global Slavery, By the Numbers is how The New York Times described this new infographic:
+Global Slavery, By the Numbers is from The New York Times.

 The Guardian has published a very impressive multi-part series titled Modern-Day Slavery In Focus.